-Welcome to Episode 69 of the Joshua Gagnon Leadership Podcast!
+Welcome to the 111th episode of the Joshua Gagnon Leadership Podcast!

 If you enjoy listening to this podcast and it has helped you and your team in any way, please leave us a review on Apple Podcast or Stitcher or take the time to share it on social media.

 Do you have a question for Pastor Josh about leadership, ministry, or any other topic we’ve covered on the podcast so far?
 Submit your questions to firstname.lastname@example.org or @joshgagnon on Twitter and Pastor Josh might answer it on a future episode!

 On this episode we discuss the difference between a “flu shot leader” and an “IV leader.”

 Thoughts from this episode:

 A leader over teams cannot be an IV to everyone under them.

 A leader who is a flu shot is able to step into conversations, sustain culture, give wisdom, and then move on their way.